-0 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
+PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

 PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-Life-long Learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+PO6 The Engineer and Society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+PO7 Environment and Sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

+' 0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 1 1 2 1 1
+CO1 2 1 1 1 1 2 2 1 3 1 1

-CO2 2 2 2 1 2 2
+CO2 3 1 2 2 2 1 2 1 2 3 2

-CO3 3 2 3 1 3 3
+CO3 1 1 2 1 1 2 3 1 2 1 1

-CO4 3 3 3 1 3 1 3 1
+CO4 3 1 2 2 2 1 3 1 3 2 2

-CO5 3 3 2 2 1 2 1
+CO5 1 1 2 2 1 1 2 1 2 1 1

-Type Code Power Station Engineering L-T-P Credits Marks OE 18EE3T39 Tower station Engineering 3-0-0 3 100
+Type Code Stochastic Processes L-T-P Credits Marks OE BTBS-T-OE-031 Stochastic Processes 3-0-0 3 100

-Objectives The objective of this course is to study various aspects and working of principles of power plants based on different fuels, their cost-benefit analysis, safety, and environmental issues.
-Pre-Requisites Basics of mechanical engineering, thermodynamics, and basic electrical engineering are required.
-Teaching Scheme Regular classroom lectures with use of ICT as and when required; sessions are planned to be interactive with focus on problem solving activities.
+Objectives The objectives of this course is to gain mathematical maturity by equipping the students to handle computing probability in different conditions and studying the concepts of Markov chain & Queuing theory.
+Pre-Requisites Knowledge of Sets, Probability, and Linear Algebra is required.
+Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-To eacher's Assessme nt Written A Total
+T eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term iotai
+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term iotai

 05 05 05 25 60 100